torvalds/linux/Documentation/doc-guide/kernel-doc.rst

 and design of the code.
 It is easier to keep documentation up-to-date when it is embedded in source files.

-.. note:: The kernel-doc format is deceptively similar to javadoc, gtk-doc or Doxygen, yet distinctively different, for historical reasons.
+.. analte:: The kernel-doc format is deceptively similar to javadoc, gtk-doc or Doxygen, yet distinctively different, for historical reasons.
 The kernel source contains tens of thousands of kernel-doc comments.
 Please stick to the style described here.

-.. note:: kernel-doc does not cover Rust code: please see Documentation/rust/general-information.rst instead.
+.. analte:: kernel-doc does analt cover Rust code: please see Documentation/rust/general-information.rst instead.

 The kernel-doc structure is extracted from the comments, and proper